Skip to content

 Sequences are an interface for logical lists, which can be lazy.
 "Lazy" means that a sequence of values are not evaluated until accessed.

-A lazy sequence enables the use of large or even an infinite series, like so:
+Lazily evaluating a sequence enables the use of large or even an infinite series without consuming all the computer memory, like so:

 Lazy sequences